Mojang/minecraft-editor-extension-starter-kit/README.md

 &nbsp;

-### Choose behavior pack destination
+### Where does my extension go?
 The first step is to prepare the behavior and resource pack target folders.
 These will be deployed to the Minecraft `development_behavior_packs` and `developement_resource_packs` folders.
-These folders live in tandem with your Minecraft worlds and various other Minecraft files.
+These folders are created by Minecraft when you run it for the first time, ahd hold all your own Minecraft worlds as well as templates, packs and other files you may download or create.

 ```bash
 npm run prepare
 ```

 > **Note:** *If you ever add any additional asset files to your project (sprites, textures, icons, strings, etc), then you need to remember to run the `prepare` step.
-This ensures that all of your assets have been deployed to a location where Minecraft can find them*
+This ensures that all of your assets have been deployed to a location where Minecraft can find them.<br>Try to remember that your new extension project location IS NOT where Minecraft loads or run from - there's always a copy/deploy step to move all of the prepared files into a place and format that Minecraft can use.*

 You can open a file explorer and check if you like.
 (Probably wise to do this the first time around ;) ).